Two loop mass renormalisation in heterotic string theory: NS states: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Prof. Ashoke Sen for his lectures on ``Superstring Perturbation Theory" in ICTS, Bangalore, March 2022 \cite{Sen:SPT22}, a version of which was also given in LACES, GGI Florence, December 2021 \cite{Sen:SPT21}.
-This work is supported in parts by the Infosys grant to Chennai Mathematical Institute.
+Also for clarifying some critical doubts outside the course duration.
+I would also like to thank Oscar Varela for some useful discussions and comments.
+This work was supported by the NSF grant PHY-2014163.